yongxinlyu/yongxinlyu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I am a computational materials scientist with a PhD from UNSW Sydney.
+I am a recent computational materials science PhD graduate from UNSW Sydney.
 I'm passionate about using high-throughput atomistic simulations, data-driven methods, and interpretable machine learning to explore the vast chemical space of functional materials.

 At UNSW, I'm part of [Professor Tom Wu](https://www.unsw.edu.au/staff/tom-wu)'s group.
 My research focuses on `inverse design` of 2D `perovskites` using machine learning and first-principles calculations.